eric-brechemier/cook250/research-notebook/p14-waka-landing/README.md

 #### Waka landing places

 ![Waka landing places](pictures/100x148-WxHmm-waka-landing.jpg)
+*Pāoa's waka, the Horouta, was one of the first to explore Aotearoa.*

 > This map shows the landing places of a number of waka (canoes)
 > important to different iwi (tribes) throughout New Zealand.